Changes to Form 1099-R in 2026: Distribution Code Y, New Reporting Boxes, and IRIS

 Age 59½ is the primary threshold.
 Distributions to recipients under 59½ generally use Code 1 (no exception) or Code 2 (exception applies).
 Distributions to recipients 59½ or older generally use Code 7, unless special circumstances apply.

-Code 3 is for disability as defined by IRC Section 72(m)(7) — the recipient must be unable to engage in any substantial gainful activity due to a physical or mental condition that is expected to be of long continued and indefinite duration or to result in death.
+Code 3 is for disability as defined by IRC Section 72(m)(7) — the recipient must be unable to engage in any substantial gainful activity due to a physical or mental condition expected to be of long continued and indefinite duration or to result in death.
 This is a specific legal standard.
 When in doubt, the plan administrator or a qualified tax advisor should make the determination rather than the filer.

 Direct rollovers use Code G, not Code 7.
 A direct rollover to another qualified plan or IRA is not a taxable distribution and must be coded G (or 4 in the case of death).
 Using Code 7 for a rollover causes the recipient to report it as taxable income.